kimozhang/rem/README.md

 # Rem
-Convert unit px to rem.
+Convert unit px to rem on mobile.

 ## Install